 When people find out what I do, they automatically assume that I eat fruits and vegetables all day.
-While I am a big fan of produce, my favorite food group is chocolate (followed by Greek yogurt as a close second).
+While I am a big fan of produce, my favorite food group is chocolate (because who can resist an amazing cup of hot chocolate?).
 My friends and family would attest to this fact, having observed me many a time with my eyes closed, happily indulging in a decadent chocolate dessert.

 With all the ways to enjoy chocolate, many people don’t realize that chocolate comes from a plant.
 That’s right, a plant!
 Now no, this does not mean that chocolate is equivalent to salad (as much as we may wish).